 Credit is not free, so use it wisely.
-Read the fine print before you apply for credit and make sure you understand the interest and fees you’ll be charged.
-Most importantly, don’t charge more than you can handle and make sure to pay on time.
-In general, you should have no more than 20% of your take-home pay in consumer debt (this does not include your mortgage or rent, but does include your car payment and all other credit.)
+Read the fine print before you apply for credit and make sure you understand the interest and fees you'll be charged.
+Most importantly, don't charge more than you can handle and make sure to pay on time.
+In general, no more than 20% of your take-home pay should go toward consumer debt (this does not include your mortgage or rent, but does include your car payment and all other credit.)

 When shopping for a mortgage or a car, many people apply for several different loans to try to find the best rate.
 Therefore, a group of inquiries within a short period of time for a home mortgage or auto loan is not counted the same as multiple inquiries for other credit.
 So, go ahead and shop for that best rate - just try to get your shopping done within a 14-day period.

 You may also see many inquiries on your report that you didn't know about.
 These are often from businesses who are looking to do some sort of business with you; for example to offer you a pre-approved credit card.
 These types of inquiries, known as "soft inquiries" do not count against you.
 Finally, ordering your own credit report does not count as an inquiry.

 Q: I've reviewed my report and made a list of problems.
 What's the next step?

 A: Once you've reviewed your report and compiled a list of problem areas, you can either dispute mistakes online or write to the credit reporting agency at the address listed on your report.
 If you send a letter, be as specific as you can, and make sure you write very clearly.
 Remember, somebody at the other end is going to have to read what you wrote and try to understand exactly what the problem is.